apigee/iloveapis2015-jwt-jwe-jws/jwt_encrypted/README.md

 ```

-xxx

-# Pre config step (mandatory) -

-# Build and Deploy -
+# Build and Deploy

+The provision.sh script mentioned earlier deploys this proxy.

-Since this is a node.js project you will either need apigeetool or maven to deploy this proxy.
+You can also use apigeetool or maven to deploy this proxy.

 This project is already set up with maven (parent and project pom.xml's).

-All you need to do is to run the following maven command from the same folder that contains the pom.xml ie.. /jwt_encrypted/apiproxy.
+All you need to do is to run the following maven command from the same folder that contains the toplevel pom.xml

 ```
 mvn install -P {apigee_environment} \